hafeefas/WEB102-Calendar/timetabled/README.md

+# This is where my Codepath Calendar site is stored!

+As a tech fellow for Web102, I mentor students on web development when needed, providing guidance and answering questions on their projects.
+I make sure to complete their assignments a day or a few days before they are due, so I’m always fully prepared to assist.
+My role also involves helping them troubleshoot any issues they might encounter while coding, offering resources, and sharing best practices.
+It’s incredibly fulfilling to support others in their learning journey while also refining my own skills.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.